Ducati Panigale V2 0-60 mph 3.09 seconds

 Still, the Panigale V2 manages a 0-200 km/h time of 7.92 seconds achieving a little way through fourth gear.

-0-150 mph which is a great benchmark for Supersport and Superbikes take only 12 seconds flat and are only around 2 seconds slower than the fastest Superbikes.
+0-150 mph which is a great benchmark for Supersport and Superbikes take only 12 seconds flat and is only around 2 seconds slower than the fastest Superbikes.

 You need to roll from around 40 mph while controlling the inevitable wheelies as you pass through 60 mph and up to close to 80 mph as you approach the redline.